GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 This would suggest that the saved means and averages do not adequately account for the differences between the training and validation sets.

 Interestingly, evaluating this network's performance while forcing the batch normalization to use the training strategy avoids facing this issue.
-Indeed, using the current validation batch statistics instead of those gathered at training time provides results that are on par with the training performance.
+Indeed, using the current validation batch statistics instead of those gathered at training time provides results on par with the training performance.
-This constitutes an essential limitation of batch normalization in this case as the evaluation thus needs to be performed in a batched manner.
+This constitutes an essential limitation of batch normalization in this case, as the evaluation thus needs to be performed in a batched manner.
-@table:ssl:multi_source:experiments:normalization displays the influence of the batch size on the performance of the network trained with #acr("BN").
+@table:ssl:multi_source:experiments:normalization displays the batch size's influence on the network's performance trained with #acr("BN").

 #include "tables/normalization.typ"